 Sep 18, 2012, updated September 2012

-As an outcome of using RISE tool to evaluate milk farms, there have been some recommendations to support their sustainability; one of them is Bio digesters implementation in order to produce biogas supporting directly 2 concepts: energy & climate and soil nutriments flow.
+As an outcome of using the RISE tool (Response-Inducing Sustainability Evaluation) to evaluate milk farms, there have been some recommendations to support sustainable farming.
+One of these is the implementation of bio-digesters, to produce energy in the form of biogas.

-Bio digesters have been installed in 28 milk farm producers, looking to use cow’s manure to generate biogas and bio fertilizers in order to reduce negative impact in the environment due to the generation of methane gas and nitrogen into the soil.
+Bio-digesters have been installed in 28 milk farms.
+They use cow manure to generate biogas and bio-fertilizers in order to reduce the negative impact on the environment due to the generation of large quantities of methane gas and nitrogen into the soil.

-With all of these, up to 161,181 m3 of biogas are generated on a daily basis, 96,708 m3 of them, are methane gas which is used for electric energy generation or it is burned out to avoid pollution for the atmosphere.
+With all of these, up to 161,181 m3 of biogas are generated on a daily basis, of which 96,708 m3 is methane gas, which is used for electric energy generation or it is burned out to avoid pollution of the atmosphere.

 Value to Society

-Suppliers have reduced their energy costs and usage of chemical fertilizers, avoiding methane gas emissions to go into the atmosphere.
-Also there are additional benefits to the community as insects and plagues originated by the manure are controlled.
+Suppliers have reduced their energy costs, as well as costs related to the purchase of chemical fertilizers, avoiding methane gas emissions into the atmosphere.
+Also there are additional benefits to the community as insects and diseases created by the accumulation of manure are decreased.

 Value to Nestlé

-Up to 45% of the milk Nestlé buys comes from the 29 milk farms with bio digesters who are using cow’s manure to generate energy and bio fertilizers.
+Up to 45% of the milk that Nestlé buys comes from the 28 milk farms with bio-digesters using cow manure to generate energy and bio-fertilizers.